 "Bella," she replies unnecessarily.

 "It's a pleasure to make your acquaintance,...Bella."
-Her name sits odd on his tongue.
+Her name sits oddly on his tongue.
 He finds it lacking.
 Despite its literal translation of beautiful, it's too common, too banal.
-She is something more, something elegant and regal and rare…
+She is something more, something elegant and regal and rare.

 "This is really nice of you.
-Do you make a habit out of walking strange women home after you save them from overbearing guys?"
+Do you make a habit out of walking strange women home after you save them from overbearing guys at bars?"

-Edward finds himself laughing lightly, something he hasn't done in longer than he cares to remember.
+Edward laughs lightly, something he hasn't done in longer than he cares to remember.
 "Rescuing damsels in distress is a tedious task," he teases, "but someone has to do it."